aws-samples/aws-net-guides/ToolGuides/toolkit-for-refactoring/03-porting-application/02-manual-refactoring.md

 ## Fix the App Settings

-At this point your applciation will successfully compile.
-However if you run the applciation locally it will fail with the following error:
+At this point your application will successfully compile.
+However, if you run the application locally it will fail with the following error:
 ![Crypto Error](img/crypto-error.png)

 This error is caused by the boiler plate code that is used to create the .NET 6 AppSettings.json file.
 The default app settings attempts to support HTTPS on your test end points when the application is run in debug mode, however the default code does not have a certificate required to support HTTPS.